Versus the competiton:

 The TL 3.7 SH-AWD starts at $40,350, including destination, and besides the upgraded performance aspects also comes standard with 18-inch wheels and more heavily bolstered seats.

 Acura is also one of the few automakers to keep its options wrapped in just a few packages.
-Besides picking between the base price TL 3.5 and the TL 3.7 SH-AWD model, you can only pick a Technology Package for an additional $3,730 or the Advance Package for an additional $5,930.
+Besides picking between the TL 3.5 and the TL 3.7 SH-AWD, you can only pick a Technology Package for an additional $3,730 or the Advance Package for an additional $5,930.

 Also found in the Tech Package are a navigation system and a backup camera that display on an 8-inch screen.